brianobot/brianobot/README.md

 ### More
 - 👀 I’m interested in Web Development, Networking, GUIs, and Algorithms and Marvel Movies
-- 🌱 I am a graduate of Electrical and Electronic Engineering.[^1]
+- 🌱 I am a graduate of Electrical and Electronic Engineering.
 - 💞️ I’m looking to collaborate on Web Based start-up projects, projects with high need for automation.
 - 🤗 Do you have an idea in mind?
 Let me help you bring it to life 😎 (and do so elegantly)
 - 📫 How to reach me